 To an ocean surfer, no wave is the same.
 Although waves may look alike, they each have their own identity.
 One ocean surfer will ride the same wave differently than another ocean surfer.
 In our daily lives, every day is different.
 One person handles day-to-day change differently than another.

 No ocean wave is separate from another, because they are all connected in a cycle of perpetual motion.
-The waves of change and uncertainty in our lives are also connected in a similar sense of perpetual motion, because they have a ripple effect, creating numerous waves that alter multiple events in our lives.
+The waves of change and uncertainty in our lives are also connected in a similar sense of perpetual motion, because they have a ripple effect, creating numerous waves that alter other events happening in our lives.

 Some waves that ocean surfers see coming are higher than others, and offer more danger for them.
 Aware of the danger, they still paddle out to meet the challenge.
 Some waves appear without notice and are upon ocean surfers before they have a chance to react.
 Modern-day ocean surfers have adapted and maintain their edge by using smaller and lighter boards to attack and slash their way through the waves.

 Some waves of change and uncertainty in our lives we see and others we don’t.
-Life surfers know that changes are never identically the same, and have become more adept at keeping their edge by adapting to and coping with the rolling waves of change in their daily lives.
+Life surfers know that changes are never the same, and have become more adept at keeping their edge by adapting and coping with the rolling waves of change in their daily lives.

 I have personally used and continue to use specific techniques and exercises to maintain control when things around me aren’t.
-I wrote the book “Ride the Wave of Change, The Ultimate Guide to Life Suring” to respond to the many requests I received from participants in my professional courses and work over the past 30 years.

 The best ocean surfers want to be the best and practice to hone their skills.
 They accept that they must compete against other surfers to prove their merit.
 The exercises in this book teach you new skills for riding the waves of change and uncertainty in your life, to enhance your Life Surfing skills.
-You will need to practice them if you want to be a successful life surfer.